rhysseddon/Flags-Quiz-MS2-Project-/README.md

 ## User Stories

-- User 1: I am wanting to learn the flags of the world to improve my geography knowledge.
+- User 1: "I am wanting to learn the flags of the world to improve my geography knowledge."
-- User 2: I need to learn the flags of the world as a part of my course and would like to be able to do it easily on mobile phone so I can play it on the train.
+- User 2: "I need to learn the flags of the world as a part of my course and would like to be able to do it easily on mobile phone so I can play it on the train."
-- User 3: I am bored and would like to play a game to keep me entertained.
+- User 3: "I am bored and would like to play a game to keep me entertained."

 ## Strategy